 - Severe or chronic pain

-To receive medical marijuana, patients must enroll in the Medical Cannabis Registry.
+To receive medical marijuana under the terms of current Minnesota marijuana laws, patients must enroll in the Medical Cannabis Registry.
 A licensed health-care practitioner, such as a physician, physician assistant, or practice registered nurse, must certify that the patient has one or more of the qualifying conditions.
 There is a $200 registration fee, although reduced fees are available through state or federal programs.
-Annual recertification is required for $50.
+Mandatory annual recertification is $50.

-The state authorizes two companies to be manufacturers of medical marijuana.
+The state authorizes two companies to manufacture medical marijuana.
 Manufacturers are responsible for growing the medical cannabis, processing it into a pill or liquid form, and distributing the medications through a network of eight distribution sites.
 The review process to select the manufacturers was conducted by representatives from fields including agriculture, pharmacy, public safety, commerce, and finance.